The importance of the call centre outsourcing relationship

 It’s really tough to be locked into an existing outsourcing contract that was designed and executed years earlier by colleagues who are likely long gone or operating in different roles.

-Some clients don’t want to be in the outsource business
+Some clients don’t want to be in the call centre outsourcing business

 A few of these inquiries to me came from organisations where the folks in charge of the call centre outsourcing relationship don’t want to be in charge – or who take charge grudgingly.